drinkbird/drinkbird.github.io/_posts/blog/2017-12-21-recommended-books-for-software-developers.md

 This is a hand-picked collection of books that have greatly helped me skyrocket my career and become a better professional.
 I've read most of them more than once, as the additional experiences I acquire between reads help me see those books in a different light, so and every single time I get to learn something new.
 I strongly believe that these books worth your time and deserve a spot at your bookcase.

-*Full disclosure: when you buy books using the links below I receive some Amazon credits.
-It doesn't cost you anything extra, but it helps me buy more books <3*

 -----

 {% for read_key in page.reads %}